Mrs C. Duerden

 During this time we play games and take part in short, practical activities which help to develop the children’s knowledge of grammar and how it can be used effectively within a piece of writing.

-Every two weeks children complete a ‘Big Write’ where they are given the opportunity to show off all of the skills they have learned.
+Using the ‘Power of Reading’ texts for inspiration, your children will regularly produce detailed pieces of writing where they will be expected to apply the elements of grammar and punctuation we have studied.
 Whenever you visit school, keep a look out for writing by Class 9 – I’m sure you will be impressed when you read it!

 Spelling words accurately is an extremely important skill, not only in Year 6, but throughout life.
 In class we use the ‘No Nonsense’ spelling scheme to help us practise spelling patterns.
-These spelling groups are then sent home as part of homework and are tested every Friday morning.
+These spelling groups are then sent home as part of homework on Fridays and are tested on the following Friday.
 Please encourage and support your child to learn and practise these spellings at home.

 By the end of Year 6, the government expects that children are able to spell all the words from the following lists:

-In Maths, we spend a lot of time developing fluency in mental calculations, especially times tables.
+We will also spend a lot of time developing fluency in mental calculations, especially times tables.
 I believe when children are able to calculate mentally quickly, they are more confident and able to approach more complex word problems.
+Your child should know all times tables up to 12 x 12; please try to help your child to achieve this as it is one of the most important skills they can have and helps in virtually all areas of Maths.

 Children in Year 6 are expected to work with numbers up to ten million and with up to three decimal places and to use these numbers when solving multi-step word problems.